Component: REST data sources

 You can setup permissions for endpoints on the Permissions page.

-When adding or editing a permission, you have to enter data on the permission edit dialog.
+When adding or editing a permission, you enter data in the permission edit dialog.

-- Name [required]: A name to be an alias for the permission.
-It is not crucial to be unique
+- Name [required]: An alias for the permission.
+It does not have to be unique

-- Credential [required]: Select a created credential from the drop-down list
+- Credential [required]: Select an existing credential from the drop-down list

-- Description [optional]: Give more detail about the permission
+- Description [optional]: Gives more detail about the permission

 GET Request

 Consumers can make GET requests to retrieve data flexibly.
-To support flexibility, the component provides a sufficient syntax.
-Below is a list of parameters that can/must be included in requests.
+To support this flexibility, the component provides a sufficient syntax.
+Below is a list of parameters that can or must be included in requests.

-- $endpoint [required]: Name of an endpoint that the request is made for.
-Besides, the consumer can define this parameter with an ID of the needed data.
+- $endpoint [required]: Name of the endpoint that the request is made for.
+The consumer can also define this parameter with the ID of the needed data.
 Examples:

 - /dynamic/datasources?$endpoint='Customer'